2DV612-HT18/parking-app/README.md

 ```
 to run the services in the background.

-To see if anything is running, enter:g
+To see if anything is running, enter:
 ```docker
 docker-compose ps
 ```